Dennismwendwa/alx-low_level_programming/README.md

-the first program of C. lets do this buddy.
+C is cool and getting better day after day. the first program of C. lets do this buddy.